 Things to do in Taghazout

-Essaouira is another place worth including in your Morocco itinerary that is located on the Morocco Atlantic ocean coast.
-It’s a fisherman’s town, which is getting more and more popular due to the fact that Game of Thrones has been filmed there, but also because of its charm.
+Essaouira is another place worth including in your Morocco itinerary that is located on the Atlantic Ocean coast.
+This seaport is popular mainly due to the fact that the Game of Thrones has been filmed there, but also because of its charm.
 It’s easy to fall in love with Essaouira!

 Things to do in Essaouira